frameless/strapi/apps/strapi.frameless.io/docs/developers/readme.md

    - Go to the Docker [website](https://docs.docker.com/desktop/install/mac-install/) and download Docker Desktop for Mac.
    - Install Docker Desktop by following the installation instructions for macOS.
+   - Ensure you have `docker-compose` available.
+For example by installing [docker-compose with Homebrew](https://formulae.brew.sh/formula/docker-compose)

 2. **Launch Docker Desktop:**